 From 1921 to 2021, the Dow had 36 years of a losing September that ended with an overall negative year, so there is a correlation that points to an upcoming negative fourth quarter (and year).

 And October is notorious for market crashes, including the infamous Black Monday in 1987 and the meltdown that led to the Great Depression in 1929.
 On the other hand, the market tends to perform well in midterm election years like this one.
 And, of course, Q4 could see increased consumer spending for a holiday season with reduced COVID-19 concerns.

 Whatever happens, experts are expecting a volatile finish to the year – and where it’s headed is anyone’s guess.

 Keep in mind that investments easily outpace inflation over time – even with the normal ups and downs of the market.
 As an investor, the best response is to stay the course and keep investing, regardless of what the market is doing.

 How Investors Should Deal With Stock Market Volatility

 For new investors, big swings in the market can be a lot to handle.
 There’s a lot of uncertainty right now because of interest rate hikes, increasing real estate prices, and everyday commodities getting more expensive because of inflation — and the market reflects that on a day-to-day basis.

-Dollar cost averaging spreads out your deposits over time, and has demonstrated that it performs better “during a period of high market crashes,” according to Rebecka Zavaleta, creator of the investing community First Milli.
+Dollar-cost averaging spreads out your deposits over time, and has demonstrated that it performs better “during a period of high market crashes,” says Rebecka Zavaleta, creator of the investing community First Milli.

 Whatever you do, invest early and often, especially if you have a long investment timeline.
 Dips and crashes will happen, and so will other scary-sounding things like economic bubbles, bear markets, corrections, death crosses, and recessions.